MonikaZemankiewicz/FigmaDesignImplementation/README.md

-# Implementation of a figma project
+# Implementation of a figma project for ethworks recruitment process

 Done with GatsbyJS.